 Not long after Eastern Standard Kitchen & Drinks opened in 2005, I stopped and looked at the menu.
 “This place looks super fancy,” said the girl who once bought a little black dress to have dinner at Smith & Wollensky and had yet to learn that one almost never dresses for dinner in Boston (for better or worse.)
 “And it’s weird that they have liver on the menu.
 My dad would like that.”

-We wandered in – who the other half of “we” is I can’t even remember – and the hostess was haried and rather rude, so I walked out and dismissed it for another 4 years or so.
+We wandered in – who the other half of “we” is I can’t even remember – and the hostess was harried and rather rude, so I walked out and dismissed it for another 4 years or so.
 I kick myself to think of how much time I lost.

 When I graduated with my master’s, I brought my family for dinner.